 Our Bylaws include a proxy access provision.
-Stockholders who meet the requirements set forth in our Bylaws may submit director nominations for inclusion in the proxy materials.
-Proxy access nominations for the 2023 Annual Meeting must be received by the Company no earlier than November 8, 2022 and no later than December 8, 2022.
-However, if the date of the 2023 Annual Meeting of Stockholders is more than thirty days before or after May 18, 2023, then the deadline for submitting any such proxy access nominations is the later of the close of business on the date that is 180 days prior to the date of the 2023 Annual Meeting of Stockholders is first publicly announced or disclosed.
-Proxy access nominations must meet all the requirements set forth in our Bylaws.
+Shareholders who meet the requirements set forth in our Bylaws may submit director nominations for inclusion in the proxy materials.
+Proxy access nominations for the 2024 Annual Meeting of Shareholders must be received by the Company no earlier than November 8, 2023 and no later than December 8, 2023.
+However, if the date of the 2024 Annual Meeting of Shareholders is more than thirty days before or after May 11, 2024, then the deadline for submitting any such proxy access nominations is the later of the close of business on the date that is 180 days prior to the date of the 2024 Annual Meeting of Shareholders is first publicly announced or disclosed.
+Proxy access nominations must meet all the requirements set forth in our Bylaws and include the additional information required by Rule 14a-19(b) under the Securities Exchange Act of 1934, as amended.